Lancerhawk/Dynamic_Page_Generator/README.md

   - `dataPath`: Where to find the relevant data in the site structure

 **Step 9: Backend Checks if Page Already Exists**
-- Backend checks `page-storage.ts` (in-memory Map) for existing page
+- Backend checks `page-storage.ts` (Redis or in-memory Map) for existing page
 - If page exists, returns immediately (no need to regenerate)
 - If not, proceeds to generation